 Now, it is time for brands to step up their game and adopt sustainable packaging.
 In the Food and Beverage industry, McDonald has announced last month its global sustainable commitment to provide 100% sustainable packaging to its customers by 2025 – come from renewable or recycled source.
 Dunkin Donuts, on its side, will use only recyclable and certified by the Sustainable Forestry Initiative Standards cups by 2020.

 Personal care and cosmetics brands are concerned by the change too.
 Not only because consumers are requesting it, but also because saving our planet is a concern for all of us.
 Since few years, L’Oréal, has driven several initiatives to improve their product packaging’s eco-design.
 Encouraging their suppliers to use eco-friendly materials, internal teams to find new ways to design packaging and products but also other personal care and cosmetic businesses to think about new ways to reduce their plastic waste footprint.
+In May 2018, L’Oréal and Quantis have launched SPICE – the Sustainable Packaging Initiative for CosmEtics, a collaboration of cosmetic industry players – such as Coty, Chanel, Shiseido, Avon, etc. with a common goal of reinventing the packaging of tomorrow on a sustainable way.

 Lush cosmetics is also a good example when it comes to sustainable packaging, encouraging their customers to bring back their empty boxes in order to get a free face mask.
 They have also launched in 2010, their “knot-wraps” where they use re-usable scarves instead of paper to wrap customers’ gifts.